theaeropilot/MSFS2024-Discord-Rich-Presence/README.md

 ## Setup & Installation
 1. Download [MSFS2024 Rich Presence.exe](https://github.com/theaeropilot/MSFS2024-Discord-Rich-Presence/blob/main/MSFS2024%20Rich%20Presence.exe).
 2. Run the executable while MSFS2024 is open.
+(You must be in a flight)
 3. Your flight details will be visible on Discord.

 ## Built With